 Here are four things that usually damage employer-employee relations.

 Effective communication in the workplace is essential.
 When you fail to communicate properly, you create the conditions for misunderstandings and conflicts.
 Poor communication, especially between managers and employees, can be disastrous.
 Healthy communication channels allow everyone in the company to synchronize their goals and support each other with real-time feedback.
 Communication also helps build trust.

 2. Unclear Contract Terms

 Another reason for disputes between employers and employees is a mismatched understanding of contract terms.
 Generally, businesses hire legal experts to write contracts and work agreements that protect their interests.
 Not all employees understand legal jargon or take the time to scrutinize the contract they sign, so they find themselves disadvantaged later.
-Another common scenario is the employer not respecting contract terms regarding salary, vacation time, or benefits.
+Another common scenario is the employer not respecting contract terms regarding salary, vacation time, or benefits, which can result in a breach of contract.
 So, it is important for an employee to calculate prorated salary in Singapore.

 A non-compete agreement is another common cause of conflict between employers and employees.
 Many states recognize the right of a business to protect certain information.
 Thus, companies can impose limitations on former employees looking to work in the same industry and geographical area.
 Employees must be careful about what they sign because it can affect their career prospects.
 Another aspect of paying attention is payment in lieu of notice clauses before signing.
 This clause is a payment from the employer to the employee in the event that either party decides to terminate employment prior to the completion of the agreement and provides payment for unused holiday allowance, any contractual notice period not taken, as well as any other payment sums that may be agreed upon.